infinityofspace/argon2/Readme.md

 - multiprocessing vs single process
 - hash length and compute time
 - this implementation vs C CFFI lib provided by argon2_cffi

+## License

+This project is licensed under the MIT License - see the [License](License) file for details.